-Navigating the process of finding treatment for you or a loved one.
+Navigating the process of finding treatment for yourself or a loved one.

 Posted Jan 29, 2018

-So you need drug or mental health rehab.
+So you need a drug or mental health rehab.

-A million thoughts are running through your head, not the least of which is “Why me?’
-“How?” and “How much”.
-There are undoubtedly lives at stake and for many, this is a completely new terrain.
+A million thoughts are running through your head, not the least of which are: “Why me?"
+“How?” and “How much?”
+There are undoubtedly lives at stake, and for many, this is a completely new terrain.

-In order to choose the most effective treatment, it is vital to have a clear picture as to the problem and the stages of addressing them.
+In order to choose the most effective treatment, it is vital to have a clear picture of the problem and the stages of addressing them.

 The problem is not an easy thing to summarize, and it is comprised of a million components, not all of which are entirely clear at the moment.

-Red Flags (poor eating or sleeping habits, hours unaccounted for, school/grade/work issues, elevated or depressed mood, social withdrawal, avoidance).
-Just remember: red flags can be very subjective and relative and let's face it: You aren't a therapist.
+- Red Flags (poor eating or sleeping habits, hours unaccounted for, school/grade/work issues, elevated or depressed mood, social withdrawal, avoidance).
+Just remember that red flags can be very subjective and relative, and let's face it: You aren't a therapist.
 And if you are?
 You aren't your child's therapist.
 So focus on the other more concrete items first.

-- Mental Health and addiction issues tend to be a lifelong struggle
+2. Mental health and addiction issues tend to be a lifelong struggle.

-- No one center will ultimately be “responsible” for the “fix”.
+3. No one center will ultimately be “responsible” for the “fix.”

 Let's look at the process:

-- Return to pre-treatment management levels with an aftercare plan that addresses the issues that led to the higher level of care in the first place
+5. Return to pre-treatment management levels with an aftercare plan that addresses the issues that led to a higher level of care in the first place.

 For this reason, as cynical and cold as it may feel, you need to budget accordingly and develop a “treatment bank account” in your mind.